A Little About Me . . .

 With the PhD in hand I went next to Baruch College of The City University of New York.
 Work in the Provost’s Office put me at the center of the college, and again, I was very fortunate to work with outstanding faculty and staff.
 I am so very grateful.
 I learned and grew, and was promoted to Associate Provost for the Teaching and Learning Environment.
 The History Department at Baruch graciously welcomed me and allowed me to teach.
 I love to teach.
 Hunter College, another CUNY institution, followed, where I was Associate Provost/aVP for Academic Affairs.

 For the following next five years I served as the Chief Academic Officer at Curry College in Milton, MA.
-Curry is a less selective residential private institution with a pre-professional focus.
+Curry is a less selective residential private institution with a preprofessional focus.
 The role was exhilarating with a steep learning curve.
+Curry has a long-standing focus on serving students with language based learning difficulties, dyslexia and dyscalculia.
+Accordingly, universal design and inclusive teaching and support is woven throughout the institution.
 The CAO position schooled me in academic leadership, in the nature of different kinds of institutions, and a host of other skills.
 The people who worked at Curry and the students who studied there were excellent teachers to me.

-It may appear that I am firmly within the academy.
-I see myself more on the academic quad’s perimeter, with one foot in and one foot out.
-It is a common feeling for folks in academic administrative positions, and a deep commitment to how students experience higher education compound the sensation.
+A higher education lifer, I may appear from the outside to be firmly within the academy.
+From my perspective, though, I situate myself more on the academic quad’s perimeter, with one foot in and one foot out.
+It is not an uncommon feeling for those of us who choose careers in academic administrative positions.
+A deep commitment and appreciation of how students experience higher education compounds the sensation.
 In my role as president, it is woven into the job description: I have to lead internally and represent and advocate externally.
-Leading an institution is a tremendous responsibility.
-It is also extraordinarily gratifying, and I am deeply thankful for all the help and assistance that has made this opportunity possible.
+It is a tremendous responsibility and honor.
+It is also extraordinarily gratifying, and I am deeply thankful for all the help and assistance that has made it possible.

 David Potash